-i highly recommend fronting the cash for some serious eyewear. rayban still makes some glasses. i think versace might also. shop around on framesdirect.com to find what you’re looking for.posted over 5 years ago
+i highly recommend fronting the cash for some serious eyewear. rayban still makes some glasses. i think versace might also. shop around on framesdirect.com to find what you’re looking for.posted about 6 years ago

 like blonderedhead said above, Rayban might be your best bet.
 They are very popular right now too.
 The style of glasses I believe you’re thinking of was pretty popular in the late 50’s and 60’s and it’s seeing a revival.

 But don’t forget, just because you like the look of certain glasses on other people doesn’t necessarily mean they are the best fit for you!
 Try different frames on and see what really fits YOU in general.
 Almost any frames are good, per se, as long as you sport them well!
 You’ll be surprised how well certain frames work for you compared to the ones you think you wanted.
 But if the ones you wanted look amazing on you, then all the better!posted about 6 years ago